 Pros and cons of shaving with the grain

-While shaving with the grain you move the blade of the razor in the direction of hair growth so naturally there is less drag between the skin and the blade because you are not pulling the hair opposite to the direction of their growth.
+While shaving with the grain, you move the blade of the razor in the direction of hair growth, so naturally, there is less drag between the skin and the blade because you are not pulling the hair opposite to the direction of their growth.
 With that being said, here are the main pros and cons of shaving with the grain:

 ● Pros of shaving with the grain: